-Cholesterol levels should be measured at least once every five years in everyone over age 20.
-The screening test that is usually performed is a blood test called a lipid profile.
-Experts recommend that men ages 35 and older and women ages 45 and older be more frequently screened for lipid disorders.
+Cholesterol levels should be measured at least once every 5 years in everyone over age 20.
+The screening test that is usually done is a blood test called a lipid profile.
+Experts recommend that men 35 and older and women 45 and older be screened for lipid disorders more often.
 The lipoprotein profile includes:

-- Triglycerides (fats carried in the blood from the food we eat.
-Excess calories, alcohol, or sugar in the body are converted into triglycerides and stored in fat cells throughout the body.)
+- Triglycerides, fats carried in the blood from the food we eat.
+Extra calories, alcohol, or sugar are turned into triglycerides and stored in fat cells throughout the body.

-LDL cholesterol can build up on the walls of your arteries and increase your chances of getting heart disease.
-That is why LDL cholesterol is referred to as "bad" cholesterol.
+LDL cholesterol can build up on the walls of your arteries and raise your chances of heart disease.
+That’s why LDL cholesterol is referred to as "bad" cholesterol.
 The lower your LDL cholesterol number, the lower your risk.
-The table below explains what the numbers mean.

-When it comes to HDL cholesterol -- "good" cholesterol -- the higher the number, the lower your risk.
+When it comes to HDL cholesterol -- "good" cholesterol -- a higher number means lower risk.
 This is because HDL cholesterol protects against heart disease by taking the "bad" cholesterol out of your blood and keeping it from building up in your arteries.
-The table below explains what the numbers mean.
+A statin can slightly increase your HDL, as can exercise.

 |Less than 150||Normal|

 When you have high triglyceride levels, there's a good chance you also have low levels of HDL "good" cholesterol and high levels of LDL "bad" cholesterol.
 This combination raises the chance that you’ll have a heart attack or stroke.
 Here’s good news: Many medications that treat abnormal cholesterol levels also help lower high triglyceride numbers.

 Your doctor may recommend that you take additional medications as well, such as pills to lower your blood pressure and your risk of heart disease, stroke, and diabetes.
 If your triglycerides are very high -- over 500 mg/dL -- you may also get medicine to lower them.